webyrd/relational-parsing-with-derivatives/README.md

 3. Will Byrd's relational version of the regular expression matcher, written in core miniKanren extended with disequality constraints (=/=) and the symbolo type predicate.

-4. Nada Amin's Clojure version of the regular expression matcher, written in core.logic.
+4. Nada Amin's Clojure version of the relational regular expression matcher, written in core.logic.

 5. Asumu Takikawa and Sam Tobin-Hochstadt's greatly cleaned up version of Will Byrd's Super Chobo port of the relational regular expression matcher to Racket.